Ogallala Aquifer: Conservation

 Farmers on their own land may draw water from the aquifer without charge.
 Pumping costs are low because the fuel used, natural gas, is inexpensive.
 The North Plains district first established limits on pumping in 2005 and tightened the regulations four years later.
 Certain wells are now required to have meters.
 Yet another challenge facing the district is that higher prices for crops have prompted some to plant additional fields and further increase the use of water from the aquifer.
+Regardless, by 2024 voluntary conservation districts in Texas saw less than 15% of eligible farmers participating in incentive programs.